DrThomasAger/smile/README.md

 This enables you to begin adding structure in a consistent and maintainable way.

-You will start seeing real results when you start using meaningful section names and descriptions, effective markdown templating (see our prompt\ folder for examples).
+You will start seeing real results when you start using meaningful section names and descriptions, effective markdown templating (see our `prompt/` folder for examples).

 Invest in this now and see the pay off later when your team is able to contribute meaningfully to your organization for the full duration of its lifecycle.